-SR 4 4 - 26 - 1 Permission of Committee on Rules 2 3 4 5 6 7 21.2.
-Notwithstanding Rule 21 or 21.1, a Senate or Joint Rule may not be suspended unless the Committee on Rules determines that an extraordinary circumstance exists that justifies the suspension.
-8 Rules Governing Standing Committees 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 21.5.
-Except as otherwise provided in these rules, standing committees of the Senate shall be governed as follows: (a) The officers of each Senate committee shall be a chair, vice chair, and secretary. (b) The chair shall preside at meetings when present except when the committee is considering a bill of which the chair is the sole author or the lead author.
+- 21.5.
+Except as otherwise provided in these rules, standing committees of the Senate shall be governed as follows: - (a) The officers of each Senate committee shall be a chair, vice chair, and secretary. - (b) The chair shall preside at meetings when present except when the committee is considering a bill of which the chair is the sole author or the lead author.
 Whenever the chair is not presiding, the vice chair shall assume the duties of the chair.
-In the absence of both, a member designated by the chair shall preside. (c) The secretary shall keep a complete record of the meetings and actions taken by the committee.
-Bills and other measures favorably acted upon shall be reported to the Senate as expeditiously as the reports can be prepared. (d) The committee shall meet in regular session on the day and hour designated by the Committee on Rules.
-Adjourned meetings or special meeting may be called by the chair, with the approval of the Committee on Rules, by giving reasonable notice to all members of the committee, either in writing or by telephone, specifying the purpose of the meeting, the time and place thereof, and the matters to be considered at the meeting.
+In the absence of both, a member designated by the chair shall preside. - (c) The secretary shall keep a complete record of the meetings and actions taken by the committee.
+Bills and other measures favorably acted upon shall be reported to the Senate as expeditiously as the reports can be prepared. - (d) The committee shall meet in regular session on the day and hour designated by the Committee on Rules.
+Adjourned meetings or special meetings shall be held at the time fixed in the adjourning motion, or, for a special meeting, on the call of the chair.

+(e) A special meeting may be called by the chair, with the approval of the Committee on Rules, by giving reasonable notice to all members of the committee, either in writing or by telephone, specifying the purpose of the meeting, the time and place thereof, and the matters to be considered at the meeting.
 Notice of hearing of bills as required by subdivision (a) of Joint Rule 62 may also be given in the Daily File.
-A matter may not be considered at the special meeting shall be scheduled so as to permit all members of the committee to attend without conflict with other scheduled 38 39 committee meetings. (f) A majority of the membership of the committee shall constitute a quorum.
-A vote of a majority of the membership of
+A matter may not be considered at the special meeting unless specified in the notice.

+A special meeting shall be scheduled so as to permit all members of the committee to attend without conflict with other scheduled committee meetings.
-1 the committee shall be required to table a bill, remove it from the2 table, or reconsider a vote on a bill.

-3 (g) Action may not be taken on any measure outside of a duly4 constituted committee meeting.

-5 (h) The chair shall set the hearings of bills and arrange the 6 calendar for committee hearings.
-Notice of hearing of any bill shall 7 be given to the author and other persons requiring notice.
-A bill 8 may not be considered in the absence of the author without the 9 author's consent, except that a bill may be presented by the author's

-10 representative who is authorized in writing.

-(i) A committee or a subcommittee thereof, by a majority vote of the membership of the committee, may meet in executive session for any purpose authorized by Section 9029 of the Government

-14 Code.
-Otherwise, all meetings shall be open and public.

-(j) The chair shall direct the order of presentation of the arguments for and against matters for consideration by the committee, and shall permit questions to be asked by members of the committee in an orderly fashion and in keeping with proper decorum.

-20 (k) Further consideration of a bill that has been voted out of a 21 committee or defeated shall be by reconsideration only, as follows:

-(1) A motion to reconsider a vote by which a bill is voted out shall be in order, and shall be voted upon at the same meeting.
+- (f) A majority of the membership of the committee shall constitute a quorum.
+A vote of a majority of the membership of the committee shall be required to table a bill, remove it from the table, or reconsider a vote on a bill. - (g) Action may not be taken on any measure outside of a duly constituted committee meeting. - (h) The chair shall set the hearings of bills and arrange the calendar for committee hearings.
+Notice of hearing of any bill shall be given to the author and other persons requiring notice.
+A bill may not be considered in the absence of the author without the author's consent, except that a bill may be presented by the author's representative who is authorized in writing. - (i) A committee or a subcommittee thereof, by a majority vote of the membership of the committee, may meet in executive session for any purpose authorized by Section 9029 of the Government Code.
+Otherwise, all meetings shall be open and public. - (j) The chair shall direct the order of presentation of the arguments for and against matters for consideration by the committee, and shall permit questions to be asked by members of the committee in an orderly fashion and in keeping with proper decorum. - (k) Further consideration of a bill that has been voted out of a committee or defeated shall be by reconsideration only, as follows: - (1) A motion to reconsider a vote by which a bill is voted out shall be in order, and shall be voted upon at the same meeting.
 If the motion is carried by a vote of a majority of the membership of the committee, the bill may be considered at that meeting, provided the author is present, or at a subsequent meeting.